dtcenter/MET/docs/Users_Guide/config_options.rst

 input gridded data files.
 The "regrid" entry specifies regridding logic using the following entries:

-* The to_grid entry may be set to NONE, FCST, OBS, a named grid, the path to a gridded data file defining the grid, or an explicit grid specification string.
+* The "to_grid" entry may be set to NONE, FCST, OBS, a named grid, the path to a gridded data file defining the grid, or an explicit grid specification string.